You will love these crispy, delicious cauliflower pancakes! They are low carb and keto, and contain no flour.

 I was watching the magic of the cauliflower crust coming together in the oven.
-Suddenly I thought that I could use the same recipe to make cauliflower pancakes that do not require pre-cooking the cauliflower.
+Suddenly I thought that I could use the same recipe to make cauliflower pancakes that do not require pre-cooking the cauliflower (yay!).

-We all loved the result – golden, delicious, delicate cauliflower pancakes.
+We all loved the result – golden, delicious, and delicate savory pancakes.
 Like all fried foods, there’s something crispy and addictive about them.
 But at least these are healthy!

 I like to fry these cauliflower pancakes in olive oil.
 But if you prefer, I’m sure that butter would be wonderful too.
-As you know, grass fed butter is actually good for you.
+As you probably know, grass-fed butter is actually good for you.

 How to season these cauliflower pancakes?

-I season these cauliflower pancakes simply, with salt, pepper and garlic powder.
+I season them simply, with salt, pepper and garlic powder.
 You can certainly add more seasonings if you’d like.
 Perhaps add 1/2 teaspoon onion powder and 1/2 teaspoon dried thyme.
 Both would complement this dish well.

 What to serve with them?

-Or serve these cauliflower pancakes with a couple of fried eggs and a salad for a delicious meatless dinner.
+Or you could serve them with a couple of fried eggs and a salad for a delicious meatless dinner.
 They’re extra delicious when topped with a dollop of sour cream.

 - 1 small head cauliflower, trimmed and cut into florets